San Francisco's Must-See Museums

 Save on admission to San Francisco's Top Museums

-Save up to 44% on unlimited cable car rides and admission to San Francisco's four top attractions with San Francisco CityPASS.
-Includes 7-Day, Unlimited-Use Cable Car & Muni Transportation Passport, California Academy of Sciences, Blue & Gold Fleet, Bay Cruise Adventure, and a choice of Exploratorium OR de Young Museum + Legion of Honor.
+Save up to 42% or more on unlimited cable car rides and admission to San Francisco's four top attractions with San Francisco CityPASS.
+Includes 3-Day, Unlimited-Use Cable Car & Muni Transportation Passport, Aquarium of the Bay, California Academy of Sciences, Blue & Gold Fleet and Bay Cruise Adventure, and a choice of Exploratorium OR de Young Museum + Legion of Honor.

 * Denotes part of San Francisco CityPASS.